web-platform-tests/rfcs/README.md

    for.
  - Behavior-preserving refactoring with a low risk of regressions.

-As a rule of thumb, please use the RFC process when it would be useful and err on the side of skipping it if in doubt!
+Feel free to err on the side of skipping the process when it does not seem valuable.
+If others disagree they may request that you send an RFC.

 ## The RFC process